 Training: University of Southern California (USC) in Los Angeles, and Graduate School of Design at Harvard University.

-2000: Receives the Gold Medal of the Royal Institute of British Architects.
+- 2000: Received the Gold Medal of the Royal Institute of British Architects.

-2003: Walt Disney Concert Hall in Los Angeles and Vitra Museum in Weil-am-Rhein.
-In the same year, Frank Gehry receives the Pritzker Prize for Architecture.
+- 2003: Walt Disney Concert Hall in Los Angeles and Vitra Museum in Weil-am-Rhein.
+In the same year, Frank Gehry received the Pritzker Prize for Architecture.

-2006: Sydney Pollack pays tribute to him in his film Sketches of Frank Gehry.
+- 2006: Sydney Pollack paid tribute to him in his film Sketches of Frank Gehry.